garden-io/garden/docs/reference/commands.md

 After linking a remote module, Garden will read the source from the module's local directory instead of from the remote URL.
-Garden can only link modules that have a remote source, i.e. modules that specifiy a `repositoryUrl` in their `garden.yml` config file.
+Garden can only link modules that have a remote source, i.e. modules that specify a `repositoryUrl` in their `garden.yml` config file.

 Examples: